Are Mortgage Points Tax Deductible? A Guide

 After years of paying down your mortgage loan while your property grows in value, you could be sitting on a five- to seven-figure goldmine to fund investments, lifestyle transitions, or whatever your family needs to grow and prosper.

-• An agreed-upon rent rate
+• A competitive rent rate

-• A competitive price for your home and a quick, hassle-free closing
+• A competitive price for your home

 • The right to remain in your home as a renter if you fulfill the lease